 - When do children take tests at school?
 How many go on to higher education?
 (This changes every couple years, drastically.)

 - Do many children live in single parent families or step-families?
 (Any ideas?
-Have a guess…2,672,000 dependent children in single parent families, according to the National Statistics Office.
+Have a guess…2,672,000 [Update: now a broken link] dependent children in single parent families, according to the National Statistics Office.
 Bet you didn’t know that.)

 - How many people belong to an ethnic minority and which are the largest minority groups?
 Where are there large ethnic communities?